mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 dependent on scientific innovation, demonstrated value, and compliance with the rules described below.
 The criteria for acceptance of a scheme into the CCPP is under development.

-It is recommended that parameterizations be comprised of the smallest units that will be used.
+It is recommended that parameterizations be comprised of the smallest units that will be used independently.
 For example, if a given set of deep and shallow convection schemes will always be called together and in a pre-established order, it is acceptable to group them within a single scheme.
 However, if one envisions that the deep and shallow convection schemes may someday operate independently, it is recommended to code two separate schemes to allow more flexibility.

 Some schemes in the CCPP have been implemented using a driver as an entry point.
-In this context, a driver is defined as a wrapper that sits on top of the actual scheme and provides the CCPP entry points.
+In this context, a driver is defined as a wrapper of code around the actual scheme, providing the CCPP entry points.
 In order to minimize the layers of code in the CCPP, the implementation of a driver is discouraged, that is, it is preferable that the CCPP be composed of atomic parameterizations.
 One example is the implementation of the MG microphysics, in which a simple entry point